AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

    pragma Restriction_Warnings (No_Exception_Handlers);

-  or verify that all the handlers only feature simple assignment statements that never raise an exception.
+  or verify that all such warnings designate situations which conform to what our Operational Requirements prescribe (:ref:`exceptions`).

 * For mcdc assessements, the tool requires the use of short-circuit variants for the Boolean binary operators composing decisions: ``&&`` or ``||`` in C,